-- I. The way God encouraged Israel to rebuild the temple was by showing its privileged position in the Abrahamic covenant (Chs.
-1-6). - A. Repent before judgment-not afterwards like their ancestors (1:1-6). - B. Eight visions of God's commitment to the Abrahamic covenant help Israel see its privileged position to complete the temple (1:7-6:8). - 1.
-The vision of a man among the myrtle trees shows God's anger at the nations but favor with Israel to stir his people to complete the temple (1:7-17). - 2.
+- I. The way God encouraged Israel to rebuild the temple was by showing its privileged position in the Abrahamic covenant (Zech 1-6). - A. Repent before judgment-not afterwards like their ancestors (1:1-6). - B. Eight visions of God's commitment to the Abrahamic covenant help Israel understand its privileged position, enabling them to complete the temple (1:7-6:8). - 1.
+The vision of a man among the myrtle trees reveals God's anger at the nations, yet His favor toward Israel, to stir His people to complete the temple (1:7-17). - 2.
 The vision of four horns and four craftsmen shows God's jealous care for Israel by judging the nations in the four corners of the earth that afflicted Israel (1:18-21). - 3.
-The vision of a man with the measuring stick depicts God protecting Israel by rebuilding and repopulating of Jerusalem while nations that destroyed Israel would fall (Ch.
-2). - The vision of new garments for Joshua the high priest shows God's gracious cleansing of Israel's sin through the future Messiah who will restore Israel as a priestly nation (Ch.
-3). - 5.
-The vision of the gold lampstand and two olive trees depicts God's Spirit strengthening Israel, Joshua, and Zerubbabel to be a light to the nations (Ch.
-4). - 6.
+The vision of a man with the measuring stick depicts God protecting Israel by rebuilding and repopulating Jerusalem, while nations that destroyed Israel would fall (Zech 2). - 4.
+The vision of new garments for Joshua the high priest shows God's gracious cleansing of Israel's sin through the future Messiah, who will restore Israel as a priestly nation (Zech 3). - 5.
+The vision of the gold lampstand and two olive trees depicts God's Spirit strengthening Israel, Joshua, and Zerubbabel to be a light to the nations (Zech 4). - 6.
 The vision of a flying scroll warns individual Israelites that God would punish their sin (5:1-4). - 7.
-The vision of a woman in a basket shows God had removed the nation's sins of wickedness and idolatry to Babylon (5:5-11). - 8.
-The vision of four chariots shows God will judge Gentile nations opposing him and Israel (6:1-8). - C. Joshua's symbolic crowning signifies the Messiah who will rebuild the future temple and serve as both Priest and King (6:9-15).
+The vision of a woman in a basket shows that God had removed the nation's sins of wickedness and idolatry to Babylon (5:5-11). - 8.
+The vision of four chariots shows that God will judge Gentile nations opposing him and Israel (6:1-8).

+C. Joshua's symbolic crowning signifies the Messiah who will rebuild the future temple and serve as both Priest and King (6:9-15).